ABC Organic Gardener Magazine latest issue magazine cover.

 How and where to plant

-Observing a plant in nature always gives us clues to what plants need in our gardens, and I’ve delighted in finding these lovely little shrubs growing in dappled shade just above the high tide line in southern Queensland.
+Observing a plant in nature always gives us clues to what plants need in our gardens.
+I’ve delighted in finding these lovely little shrubs growing in dappled shade just above the high tide line in southern Queensland.
 They also occur in coastal regions of NSW.
 Although they grow naturally in sand, my midyim berry patch has been thriving in my improved clay in the northern suburbs of Melbourne for many years, showing how adaptable they are.
 I have found they appreciate regular watering.
 They fruit best if watered well.

 Perfect for pots